Cart

 Understanding Product Marketing

-At its core, product marketing connects the dots between the customer, the product, and the business.
-It blends research with strategy, aligns pricing and positioning, and translates value into messaging.
-Done well, it creates market fit, drives adoption, and strengthens brand equity.
+At its core, product marketing links the buyer, the product, and the plan.
+It blends research and strategy, sets price and place, and turns value into plain words.
+When it hits the mark, it drives use and adds to brand strength.

 The Core Phases of Product Marketing